-Problem Possible Cause - Solution Other Keyboards If your keyboard is damaged or you just want to make a change, you can use any standard USB keyboard.
+Problem Possible Cause - Solution ${\cal B}$ Other Keyboards If your keyboard is damaged or you just want to make a change, you can use any standard USB keyboard.
 The system will detect and enable it automatically.
 However special functions/hot keys unique to the system's regular keyboard may not work.
 The system freezes or the screen goes dark.
 The system's power saving features have timed-out.
 Use the AC/DC adapter, press the sleep (Fn + F4) key combination, or press the power button if no LEDs are lit.
 The system never goes into a power saving mode.
 Power Options features are not enabled.
-Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 6).
+Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
 Make sure you have enabled Hibernate mode from the control panel.
 The Wireless LAN/Bluetooth/3.5G modules cannot be detected.
 The modules are off.
-Check the LED indicator (1) and/or function key indicator to see if the WLAN/Bluetooth/3.75G/HSPA module is on or off (see "LED Indicators" on page 1 - 9).
-If the LED indicator is off, then press the Fn + F11 (WLAN), Fn + F12 (Bluetooth) or Fn + (3.75G) key combination(s) in order to enable the modules (see "Function/Hot Key Indicators" on page 1 - 13).
+Check the LED indicator (1) and/or function key indicator to see if the WLAN/Bluetooth/3.75G/HSPA module is on or off (see "LED Indicators" on page 1 - 7).
+If the LED indicator is off, then press the Fn + F11 (WLAN), Fn + F12 (Bluetooth) or Fn + (3.75G) key combination(s) in order to enable the modules (see "Function/Hot Key Indicators" on page 1 - 10).

 Problem Possible Cause - Solution The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 13).
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 10).
 Run the BisonCap program to view the camera picture.
 The Wireless LAN/Bluetooth/ PC Camera/3.75G/HSPA modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 7 - 1).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process from the computer has been completed The Bluetooth module is off after resuming from Sleep.
 The Bluetooth module's default state will be off after resuming from the Sleep power-saving state.
 Use the key combination (Fn + F12) to power on the Bluetooth module after the computer resumes from Sleep.
+A yellow exclamation mark appears alongside PCI Simple Communications Controller (Other Devices) in Device Manager.
+The MEI driver will fix this known issue.
+Install the MEI driver (see "MEI Driver" on page 4 - 7).